 When we decided to travel to Reykjavik for the Reykjavik Marathon that my husband would be running in this year, I assumed that finding a hotel in town would be fairly easy.
 That proved to be a completely incorrect assumption as every single hotel room in every single hotel in Reykjavik had been sold out months in advance.
 Not wanting to panic, I even got my name on waitlists with several of the hotels, but I didn’t want to wait and see if we would get a hotel at the last second.
 That’s when I turned to one of my favorite websites, airbnb to help us out.

-Unlike hotel websites, this website isn’t run by anyone, but the people who have rooms, apartments, houses, cottages, and what have you to rent out to anyone wanting to stay in a different kind of accommodation.
+Unlike hotel websites, this website isn’t run by anyone, but the people who have rooms, apartments (some really cool ones similar to what you could see at THESPACESTATION.CO.UK if you wanted to buy one), houses, cottages, and what have you to rent out to anyone wanting to stay in a different kind of accommodation.
 We used airbnb for our stays in Amsterdam and Berlin and I have to say, it appeals to me in ways that most hotels just can’t.
 Everyone loves a luxury hotel and I freely admit that when I travel within the United States, I will look for a certain class of hotel as I know I will receive exactly what I am supposed to without any surprises.
 However, when I travel abroad, there is something insanely magical about wanting to live like the locals.
 Staying in an apartment in a less touristy area of a town or city provides me with a more authentic experience.
 Besides that, when I wake up I will absolutely know I’m somewhere different and not in another chain hotel in Boise, ID or Los Angeles, CA.

 For this stay in Reykjavik, we were able to secure a ridiculously large 2-bedroom loft apartment.
 When I say big, I mean huge and way bigger than my house.
 The wide open windows were large and inviting and offered us spectacular views of the city out of every window.